1,000+ Opportunities

 Every year the Open Society Foundations give thousands of grants to groups and individuals that work on issues we focus on—promoting justice, equity, and human rights. © 2026 Open Society Foundations, some rights reserved.

-Based on current listing details, eligibility includes: Roma and pro-Roma organizations, non-formal groups, networks, or individuals.
+According to the current listing, eligibility includes: Roma and pro-Roma organizations, non-formal groups, networks, or individuals.
 Applicants must demonstrate Roma leadership or partnership on an equal footing in all phases of the action.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.